 Satkar Rice Plate House’s crab masala was excellent.
 There’s no other way to put it.
 The curry was incredible and all, but we need to talk about the crab.
 Generally speaking, when you pay 200 bucks for crab you get exactly what you pay for, a small shrivelled up crab that’s barely the size of a spider; but not Satkar.
 Satkar’s crab, although small, was the best quality crab we’ve eaten so far on our adventures.
 It was full of sweet, juicy crabmeat, and was so fresh it was practically still moving.

-We like to consider ourselves experts of the subject of bombil fry, and after years of enjoying what’s essentially gutter scum deep fried in a batter so thick you don’t realise what you’re eating, I’ve grown accustomed to it.
+We like to consider ourselves experts of the subject of bombil fry, and after years of enjoying what’s essentially gutter scum deep fried in a batter so thick you don’t realise what you’re eating, we’ve grown accustomed to it.
 This might sound like too high a praise, but Satkar’s bombil is the best we’ve ever had.
 Better than Janata (Bandra), even better than Modern Lunch Home and Sion Lunch Home (Sion).
-I don’t know what it was, maybe it was something they did with the batter, or because it was perfectly marinated and seasoned, or maybe because it was fried crisp to perfection, I don’t know, all I can say is once you try it, you’ll know exactly what I mean.
+We don’t know what it was, maybe it was something they did with the batter, or because it was perfectly marinated and seasoned, or maybe because it was fried crisp to perfection, I don’t know, all I can say is once you try it, you’ll know exactly what we mean.

 Satkar’s prawns fry was a complete surprise; 260 bucks for a single dish at a lunch home isn’t all that cheap, but my God it’s worth every penny.
 The prawns weren’t some tiny shrimp like we usually got at restaurants like these, they were pretty big, fried to perfection, and much like the bombil, tasted amazing.
 And if you’ve seen the picture, they’re gorgeous.